 Part of the modules: Foundations of Information Systems (p.
-69)[IW3INGIS]
+64)[IW3INGIS]

+ECTS Credits

+5

-ECTS Credits Hours per week 5 Term Unstruction language Winter term de
+Hours per week

+Winter term

+Instruction language

+de

 It will be announced in advance if the assessment consists of a written exam (approx. 60 minutes) according to section 4 subsection 2 no. 1 study and examination regulations or of an oral exam (approx. 20 minutes) following according to section 4 subsection 2 no. 2 study and examination regulations.